-Innovation is the process by which anything—processes, procedures, protocols, products, services, business models, operating models, people models—are created from the future and not the past.
-That means we can innovate expenses procedures, business planning processes, talent management pipelines, succession planning, operational protocols for health and safety—as well as apps, software, consumer products, B2 services, UX designs, and business models.
+This means we can innovate expenses procedures, business planning processes, talent management pipelines, succession planning, operational protocols for health and safety—as well as apps, software, consumer products, B2 services, UX designs, and business models.

 This works fine in markets that are stable, predictable, and… well, normal.

 But we don’t live in such markets anymore.
 Many markets are stagnating.
 Citizens are rightly worried about climate change, justice, and inequality.
 Consumers are concerned about ethics, design, service, meaning, and humanizing details.
 Shareholders are revolting.
 Politicians are negotiating carbon caps and tough regulations.